I recently wrote a post where I came up with 100 life goals.

 Again, that’s an awful, ill-defined goal!
 I’m still figuring out the precise details of what financial freedom means for me.

-4. To Be in Control of My Time
+4. To Be in Control of My Time (my dream of life lived well)

 You can get more money.
 You can’t get more time.
 The fact that it’s ticking steadily away with every moment is somewhat terrifying!
 But it motivates me too.